harfbuzz/boring-expansion-spec/VARC.md

 The component glyphs to be loaded use the coordinate values specified (with any variations applied if present).

+For each parsed component, if `HAVE_CONDITION` flag is set, then the component is displayed only if the referred `ConditionSet` (using `conditionSetIndex`) in the top-level `conditionSetList` evaluates to true.

 For any unspecified axis, the value used depends on flag `RESET_UNSPECIFIED_AXES`.
 If the flag is set, then the normalized value zero is